-Deposits - Fair values for demand deposits, money market accounts, and savings accounts are the amounts payable on demand as of June 30, 2013 and June 30, 2012.
+Deposits - Fair values for demand deposits, money market accounts, and savings accounts are the amounts payable on demand as of June 30, 2014 and June 30, 2013.
 The fair value of certificates of deposit is estimated by discounting the contractual cash flows using current market interest rates for accounts with similar maturities.

 Other borrowings - The fair value of advances from the FHLB is estimated based on current rates for borrowings with similar terms.
-Fair values for retail repurchase agreements are the amounts payable as of June 30, 2012.